-The Army established Army Knowledge Online (AKO) in the late 1990s to provide online information services for U.S. Army personnel, later extending some AKO services to retirees and family members.
-Services have included email, collaboration, discussion forums, a directory, and direct access to many DOD and Veterans Affairs (VA) websites.
+The Army established AKO in the late 1990s to provide online information services for U.S. Army personnel, later extending some AKO services to retirees and family members.
+Services included email, collaboration, discussion forums, a directory, and direct access to many DOD and Veterans Affairs (VA) websites.

 The Army is now modernizing the AKO infrastructure and services to become more interoperable across the DOD and to achieve the goals detailed by Secretary McHugh.

 This guidance allows the Army to eliminate the legacy AKO email system without impacting the operational force.
 Before DEE implementation, AKO email was used by Soldiers transitioning from one location to another.
 The establishment of DEE eliminates the need for AKO email.
 Note: This action will not affect access to the AKO portal.